 It’s essential to have done lots of research that is recent and up-to-date as questions will be about your understanding of Sky products and services and upcoming priorities they’re likely to face.

 Some of the questions asked at Sky interviews include:

 The next stage for successful applicants to this point is the assessment centre at the Sky offices.
 The exact format of the day will vary depending on which programme you are applying to.
 The applicants who have already sat online tests may be asked to sit tests at the centre to verify the results you got the first time around.
 You will be notified nearer the time which ones you will have, but here is the complete list of possible activities:

 The aim of the group exercise is to see how you interact with others and perform in a team.
 A team of five or six people is given a brief, usually a business scenario or something related to the work the team does, and asked to solve a problem related to the information.
 During the group discussion, assessors will be watching to assess you in the context of the group.
 They are looking out for your contribution to the discussion, and the balance you find in talking without taking the group over.
 Getting this balance right can be difficult, so see JobTestPrep’s group exercises pages to find out how to prepare.

 Depending on the stream you have applied to, you may have more than one interview, or have a different combination of questions.
-This interview is similar in terms of questions to the telephone interview, which can be both competency based or biographical.
-Ahead of the assessment centre and interview in particular, refresh your knowledge of the area you are applying to, remind yourself again of the information contained in your application form, and come prepared with questions you want to ask from the interviewer.
-Preparation ahead of an interview is key to create a good impression and move yourself forward for the position.
-JobTestPrep provides an interview preparation package which enable you to be interviewed, receive feedback, and get input on your overall performance.
+This interview is similar in terms of questions to the telephone interview, which can be both competency-based or biographical.
+Ahead of the assessment centre and interview, in particular, refresh your knowledge of the area you are applying to, remind yourself again of the information contained in your application form, and come prepared with questions you want to ask from the interviewer.
+Preparation ahead of an interview is key to create a good impression and move forward for the position.
+JobTestPrep provides an interview preparation package which enables you to be interviewed, receive feedback, and get input on your overall performance.